SunnySinghs/LLM/README.md

 ### 3. Deploy to GCP
 **Google Kubernetes Engine (GKE)** : Deploy the Docker container to GKE.

-We need to provide the URL of running Ollama model while generating the embeddings.
-Currently, it is assumed that the model is running on the same machine as the application.

 ## Usage(Needs to be develop)